List of content you will read in this article:

 Often, if you are trying to troubleshoot your network, you need to tweak your IP address settings.
 As a result, an internet user must know how an IP address works.
 All the tasks which are performed by the IP address happen behind the scenes, and the processing looks something like this:

-Step - 5: But your IP address can be changed if you want; you can contact your ISP and ask them to change it manually.
+- Step - 5: But your IP address can be changed if you want; you can contact your ISP and ask them to change it manually. click the link to who is my isp.

 Different Types of IP address